 When any disciplinary action more severe than an oral reprimand is intended, the Appointing Authority shall, before or at the time such action is taken, notify the employee and the Association in writing of the specific reason(s) for such action.

 Section 4.
 Investigatory Leave.
 The Appointing Authority/designee may place an employee who is the subject of a disciplinary investigation on an investigatory leave with pay provided a reasonable basis exists to warrant such leave.
 The Appointing Authority shall, as soon as practicable upon placing an employee on investigatory leave, notify the employee and the Association in writing of the reason(s) for such action and provide the name of an agency contact person.
 If the investigatory leave extends past thirty (30) days, the employee shall be notified of the reason(s) for the continuance of the leave including the status of the investigation.
 Information provided on the status of the investigation shall be in accordance with Minnesota Government Data Practices Act.

 Section 5.
 Discharge of Employees.
 The Appointing Authority shall not discharge any employee without just cause.
 If the Appointing Authority believes there is just cause for discharge, the employee and the Association will be notified, in writing, that the employee is to be discharged and shall be furnished with the reason(s) therefore, and the effective date of the discharge.
-The Appointing Authority shall notify the employee that he/she may request an opportunity to hear an explanation of the evidence against him/her and to present his/her side of the story and is entitled to Association representation at such meeting.
+The Appointing Authority shall notify the employee that they may request an opportunity to hear an explanation of the evidence against them and to present their side of the story and is entitled to Association representation at such meeting.
 The right to such meeting shall expire at the end of the next scheduled work day of the employee after the notice of discharge is delivered to the employee, unless the employee and the Appointing Authority agree otherwise.
 The discharge shall not become effective during the period when the meeting may occur.
-The employee shall remain in his/her normal pay status during the time between the notice of discharge and the expiration of the meeting.
+The employee shall remain in their normal pay status during the time between the notice of discharge and the expiration of the meeting.
 However, if the employee for any reason was not in pay status at the time of the notice of discharge, this shall not apply.
 All employees, no matter if they are in or out of pay status at the time they received notice of discharge, shall be in pay status for the actual time they spend in the above-mentioned meeting.

 The Association shall have the right to take up a discharge at the second step of the Grievance Procedure and the matter shall be handled in accordance with this procedure, if so requested by the Association.